alttch/psrt/proto.md

 ### Pings

-The client MUST ping the server using OP\_NOP with frequency higher than the server timeout, otherwise the socket is automatically closed by the server.
+The client MUST ping the server by sending OP\_NOP with frequency higher than the server timeout, otherwise the socket is automatically closed by the server.

 ### Subscribe